COVID-19 pandemic in New York City: Recovery

 One year into the pandemic, a broad measure of the city's economic recovery was about halfway back to its pre-pandemic level.
 Vaccinated international visitors from several countries were allowed back into the U.S. in November 2021.
 Two weeks after the restriction was lifted, The New York Times reported that tourism had begun to rise, though numbers were still far below 2019 figures.

-In early 2023, as the city began to sunset the last of its pandemic-era programs and policies, Mayor Adams confronted a more long-lasting shift in attitudes toward remote work, leading to a U-turn in his remote work policy that originally favored a full-scale return to in-person work one year prior, in February 2022.
-Instead, after the city struggled to fill job vacancies due to a refusal to allow remote or hybrid work, Adams announced, on February 14, that he had tasked city agencies with discovering "creative ways of having flexibility."
+In early 2023, as the city was in the process of lifting the last of its pandemic-era programs and policies, Mayor Adams confronted a more long-lasting shift in attitudes toward remote work, leading to a reversal of his remote work policy, implemented in February 2022, that originally favored a full-scale return to in-person work.
+Instead, after the city struggled to fill job vacancies due to a refusal to allow remote or hybrid work, Adams announced on February 14 that he had tasked city agencies with discovering "creative ways of having flexibility".
 Remote and hybrid policies remained controversial, due to a loss of roughly $12 billion in revenue per year from hybrid work in Manhattan and a so-called two-tiered system of work, in which some workers were privileged to work from home and others did not have such a choice due to the nature of their jobs.